efritz/blog/content/articles/arrow-structured-concurrency.md

 }
 ```

-Notice that if are directly transplanting the semantics described above, then the 'winner' of an any block would be the first coroutine to unblock from an async point, regardless how long it takes the remainder of the coroutine to complete.
-This means that we can introduce noemit blocks to enable the same spectrum of behaviors.
+Notice that if we are directly transplanting the semantics described above, then the 'winner' of an *any* block would be the dictated by the first coroutine to unblock from an async point, regardless how long it takes the remainder of the coroutine to complete.
+This means that we can introduce *noemit* blocks to enable the same spectrum of behaviors.
 The next example shows such a use.
-Notice that if we do not have the noemit block here, then the group chosen by the outer any block is the pool of coroutines which gets a response from a remote server first, which is not likely the semantics we are after.
-If we wrap the inner all blocks with a noemit block, then the children of the any blocks will only emit a progress event once the entire group is completed.
+Notice that if we do not have the *noemit* block here, then the group chosen by the outer *any* block is the pool of coroutines which gets a response from a remote server first, which is not likely the semantics we are after.
+If we wrap the inner *all* blocks with a *noemit* block, then the children of the *any* blocks will only emit a progress event once the entire group is completed.

 ```go
 first_group_to_complete = any {